ergonode/integration-shopware/README.md

 `php /var/www/html/vendor/phpunit/phpunit/phpunit --configuration /var/www/html/custom/plugins/StrixErgonode/phpunit.xml`

+### Building ZIP

+To build Store package execute:

+`bash <PLUGIN_DIR>/build/build-zip.sh`

+NOTE: The script uses absolute paths.
+It does not matter in which directory it is executed.

 ### GQL Request Cache

 In order to cache Ergonode GQL API requests you need to change the parameter `strix.ergonode.use_gql_cache` in